-The nurse will take your observations each hour for the first four to eight hours, then every two to four hours, to ensure your safety.
+The nurse will take your observations half hourly for the first two hours, hourly for the next 2-6 hours, then every two to four hours, to ensure your safety.
 These assessments will continue overnight and may disturb your sleep.
 However, this practice is essential to ensure your safety.
 You will also receive pressure area care whilst your mobility is restricted.
 This consists of turning you on your side and checking your skin integrity and applying moisturiser.
 This practice assists in preventing pressure injuries.
-Your leg will have a bulky dressing and possibly a drain (which will be removed on day one or two) depending on your surgeon's protocol.
+Your leg may have a drain (which will be removed on day one or two) depending on your surgeon's protocol.
 You may have TED compression stockings, depending on the protocol of your surgeon.
-You will also have calf compressors to encourage blood flow and reduce the risk of deep vein thrombosis (DVT).
+You will also have calf/foot compressors to encourage blood flow and reduce the risk of deep vein thrombosis (DVT).